tvjg/iswitchw/README.md

 If you want iswitchw to run when Windows starts, make a shortcut to the iswitchw.ahk file in the folder `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`.
 See [here][start-on-boot] also.

-Selection of open Chrome tabs is possible when Chrome is run with the remote-debugging-port flag is enabled via the [Chrome.ahk][chrome.ahk] library.
-Details on how to start Chrome with debugging enabled is covered [here][debug].

 ### Options